samhuk/web-app-template/README.md

 ## Production Deployment

-One must have node, npm, and docker installed to deploy the application in production mode.
+One must have node, npm, docker, and go installed to deploy the application in production mode.
 Get docker from [docker.com](https://docs.docker.com/get-docker/).
+Get go from [go.dev](https://go.dev/doc/install).

-Run `npm install`
+Run `npm i`

 Run `sh build-prod.sh` (or `./build-prod.bat` if on Windows)